How to enable Taskbar End Task option on Windows 11

 Enable End Task

 Once you complete the steps, the feature will appear in the Taskbar context menu.
-If an app becomes unresponsive, you can right-click the app button instead of opening the Task Manager in the Taskbar and choose the “End Task” option to terminate it.
+If an app becomes unresponsive, right-click its Taskbar button, then select “End Task” to terminate it.

 Alternatively, Windows 11 offers several other ways to force-quit unresponsive apps using shortcuts, the Settings app, Task Manager, and commands.